Frydag: Name Forms

 Furthermore, the following spellings were used as well: Vriedach, Fridagh, Frydag, Freydag, Frejdag.

-The Baltic born members of the family lead as part of the name the former predicate "Baron", provided that no substitution was made by "Freiherr".
+The Baltic born members of the family lead as part of the name the former predicate "Baron", provided that no substitution was made with its German-speaking areas equivalent "Freiherr".

 History

 Westphalia

 In 1199, the first instance of the name Wecelo Vriedach was found in a document in the library of Count Gottfried of Arnsberg.
 In 1217, the same person is again mentioned as a witness in a document belonging to the Otto I of Oldenburg, Bishop of Münster.
 In the first half of the 13th century, the family are working as Minstrels to the bishops of Münster and Bishopric of Minden, in the second half they are with the Archbishop of Cologne and in the pens of the abbeys of Essen and abbeys of Herford.

 In 1326, a Goswin of Datteln called Fridag, was sealed with the Heraldric Coat of arms, consisting of Three Rings Crest.
 To the other first tangible carriers of this name, Johann von der Berswordt in his Westphalian family tree leads from 1624 belong to Theodericus Frydag, meles et castelanus in Recklinghausen, who witnessed in 1366 in a document of the monastery of Oelinghausen and Konrad Frydag 1316 his house and farm sold in Dortmund to the Dominicans to build a monastery.
 It is believed that the abbot Meinerus Frydag to Deutz, who died in 1330, was a brother of the above.
 Probably Hermann Frydag was a son or grandson of Konrad Frydag who stood in court of Count Engelbert II of the Mark in his feuds and as a witness often confirmed the documents issued by Count Engelbert in 1370.
 An Eberhard von Frydag was from 1385 to 1390 the 21st abbot of the former monastery of Cappenberg Castle.
 Arnold and Golfried Frydag signed the union of the Margrave nobility on the Laurentiustage 1419.
 In 1421 the uninterrupted genealogy of the Frydag family begins, when Eberhard Frydag acquired the estate of Loringhoven near Recklinghausen, and assumed the name of the estate as his surname.
 His descendants still bear the name Freytag von Loringhoven.
 This Eberhard also possessed estates in the Duchy of Jülich, which he received from the Palatinate Counts.

 The House of Buddenburg was owned from the 14th century to 1902 by the line Frydag to Buddenburg but the name became extinct in 1908, which also had Loxten in the 17th century.
 House Grevel came into possession of the family in 1350, the local line went out 1546.
 House Wischlingen came in the second half of the 14th century two daughters in equal parts to the families of Frydag and Ovelacker; the Frydag part came over the family of Plettenberg in 1511 to that of Syberg.
-Godert and Arnt Frydag married the heirs Aleke and Belke von Husen and thus came into the possession of the Niederhofes and the Oberhofes in Husen in Syburg, today Castle Husen and House Husen, that remained in possession until 1655.
+Godert and Arnt Frydag married the heirs Aleke and Belke von Husen and thus came into the possession of the Niederhofes and the Oberhofes in Husen in Syburg, today Castle Husen and House Husen, that remained in their possession until 1655.